 →Osteoarthritis of the knee?

 Movement and massage have helped knee pain from osteoarthritis.
-One research study showed that over eight weekly visits, patients showed “significant improvements in pain, function, and global response” (Massage Therapy for Osteoarthritis of the Knee: a randomized dose-finding trial).
+One research study showed that over eight weekly visits, patients showed “significant improvements in pain, function, and global response” (Massage Therapy for Osteoarthritis of the Knee).

 Massage and movement exercises can also help you at home: Effects of Self-Massage on Osteoarthritis of the Knee.
 Those people moved more easily, with decreased pain and stiffness.

 Integration Massage aims to have you experience these same benefits.
 After treatment, I teach you how to continue the benefits at home.

 If you indicate pain in the area of the meniscus, I first assess how you move.
 I may recommend a doctor.

 Perhaps your doctor has already diagnosed a meniscus tear and said you don’t need surgery?
 Then my goal will be to relieve your knee pain, improve pain-free movement and increase circulation.

 →Post-surgical knee pain?